-1 The in-stream criterion is expressed in terms of the dissolved fraction in the water column.
-Conversion factors used to calculate dissolved criteria are found in the EPA document - National Recommended Water Quality Criteria - EPA 2006.
+2. The in-stream criterion for all chemicals except Mercury and Lindane is expressed in terms of the dissolved fraction in the water column.
+Conversion factors used to calculate dissolved criteria are found in the EPA document, -National Recommended Water Quality Criteria - (EPA 2006).